 Maybe you work with a corporate directory that contains your assets or employee-manager relationships used for approval processes.
 Such LDAP entries can be imported in Assets.
 To make things easy, Assets has modules that works with popular LDAP directories, which fetch the structure and the assets from your directory.
 This article shows you how to set this up.
 Learn more about importing

-You need to be a Jira admin to create and configure LDAP imports.
+You need to be a Jira admin to create, configure, and enable LDAP imports.

 An LDAP directory is a collection of data about users and other assets.
 LDAP (Lightweight Directory Access Protocol) is an Internet protocol that web applications can use to look up information about those assets from the LDAP server.

 We provide a built-in connectors for the most popular LDAP directory servers:

 - Fedora Directory Server